-We had net losses attributable to Surgery Partners, Inc. of \$205.7 million and \$53.0 million and net income of \$9.5 million, in 2018, 2017 and 2016, respectively.
+We had net losses attributable to Surgery Partners, Inc. of \$74.8 million, \$205.7 million and \$53.0 million, in 2019, 2018 and 2017, respectively.
 We cannot assure you that our revenue will grow or that we will achieve or maintain profitability in the future.
-Growth of our revenue may slow or revenue may decline and expenses may increase for a number of possible reasons, including reduced demand for our services, regulatory shifts, failure to successfully continue to integrate the operations of Surgery Partners and NSH and other risks and uncertainties.
-Our ability to achieve profitability will be affected by the other risks and uncertainties described in this section and in "Management's Discussion and Analysis of Financial Condition and Results of Operations," included elsewhere in this report.
+Growth of our revenue may slow or revenue may decline and expenses may increase for a number of possible reasons, including reduced demand for our services, regulatory shifts and other risks and uncertainties.
+Our ability to achieve profitability will be affected by the other risks and uncertainties described in this section and in "Management's Discussion and Analysis of Financial Condition and Results of Operations," included elsewhere in this Annual Report.
 All of these factors could contribute to future net losses and, if we are unable to meet these risks and challenges as we encounter them, our business may suffer.
 If we are not able to achieve, sustain or increase profitability, our business will be adversely affected and our stock price may decline.